maim-lain/mythicmanor/walkthrough.md

 ### Day 7 - Sunday

 ### Day 8 - Monday
+- mall cop thing 3rd change room.
+Oh no, we've been caught. ( ͡° ͜ʖ ͡°)
 - Esther Special event | In morning, watch porn (need: watched porn more than 5 times, Esther’s level is at least 4, day is at least 8.)
 - Naira special event | Cam - Naira’s level is at least 5, repair skill at least 1, visit her room in the afternoon while you have a camera in your inventory.
 Then visit Esther in the garden and ask to get into Naira’s room (to fix PC).
 Install the camera in the snowflake painting.
     - now able to enter her room at anytime in the noon by asking esther

 ### Day ? - Sunday - Week 3

+- Naira Accessible room content | Naira’s diary (more entries as Naira levels up), Naira’s locked box.
+(Password for the box is in Diary entry #473 - “naira+[mc]” with “[mc]” being your character’s name).
+You may also use “naira+mc” if your name is not working.
+- Magic Lake -> Dock -> Look around (at night)

 might need to split up the weeks, have a link to each week and put the week in the title name at the top.